nakkireddyanusha/aws-interview-questions/ec2.md

 20. **Explain the difference between General Purpose SSD (gp2) and Provisioned IOPS SSD (io1).**
    **Answer:** General Purpose SSD (gp2) provides balanced performance for a wide range of workloads.
 Provisioned IOPS SSD (io1) allows you to specify a consistent IOPS rate, making it ideal for I/O-intensive applications.

+    **What are the type of EBS Volumes and the use cases?**

+     **What are the type of root device?** EBS and instance store

+    **Can you attach an EBS volume to multiple EC2 instances simultaneously?**
+       **Answer:** No, we can attach only single EBS volume to single EC2 instances.
+It follows one-to-one mapping

 ### DLM (Data Lifecycle Manager):